chris-townsend/project-two/README.md

 I have run the website through JSHint's audit application and the results are shown below:

 ### JSHint Homepage
+The results for the homepage show no significant errors but emailjs is showing up as a undefined variable.
+This is part of the emailJS API which is linked in the head of the HTML document.
+SendMail is showing up as an unused variable but this is being used in the HTML document as an onclick
 ![JSHint Homepage results (home.js)](./assets/images/readme-images/homepage-jshint-result.webp)